xfiveco/generator-xh/README.md

 3. Depending on your preferences for styles organization, you can organize them according modules & components (recommended, use **components** folder), or pages.
 A good practice is to name file the same as main class used for that component, for example if you create a component representing an article with `.article` as a main CSS class followed by `.article-title`, `.article-meta`, etc. and with `.article--featured` variant that will have slightly different color scheme, you will do everyone a favour by placing it in `scss/components/_article.scss` file instead of ~~`scss/components/_text.scss`~~.
 4. If you find yourself overwriting/replacing default library styles, put them into **vendor** folder.
 A good examples of that are replacing library custom select or lightbox styles with your own or overwriting some Bootstrap styles that were not configurable.
 5. Comment [main sections and subsections](https://github.com/xhtmlized/css-coding-standards#comments) appropriately.
 6. If you want to avoid using preprocessors for certain reason (eg. your project is very simple), you can still use SCSS or Less files to write only regular CSS.
-In such case use the default LibSass or Less as they are [faster than Ruby Sass](http://www.solitr.com/blog/2014/01/css-preprocessor-benchmark/).
-7. By default [grunt-autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) is enabled in project, which mean that you don't need to write prefixes for the standard CSS3 properties.
+7. By default [autoprefixer](https://github.com/postcss/autoprefixer) is enabled in project, which mean that you don't need to write prefixes for the standard CSS3 properties.
 It uses [Can I Use](http://caniuse.com/) database.
 However, please note that some popular properties (like `-webkit-appearance` or `-webkit-font-smoothing` are not a part of standard and need to be written with prefixes by you).

-### LibSass notices

-LibSass is much faster than Ruby Sass, and [since v3.2 almost fully compatible](https://sass-compatibility.github.io/).
-Sometimes project requiremens force you to choose Ruby version over LibSass as some features of the libraries you would like to use may not be available in LibSass (like automatic sprite generation from [Compass](http://compass-style.org/)).

-You can browse or add LibSass issues at [LibSass GitHub](https://github.com/sass/libsass/issues) page.

 ### Adding 3rd party dependency via Bower